sudhirnagendragupta/blog-commenter-agent/README.md

 3.  **Set up OpenAI API Key:**
     You need an OpenAI API key to use GPT-4o for comment generation.
     *   Obtain an API key from [OpenAI](https://platform.openai.com/).
     *   Set the API key as an environment variable named `OPENAI_API_KEY`.
 How to set environment variables depends on your operating system (e.g., `.bashrc`, `.zshrc` on Linux/macOS, System Environment Variables on Windows).
+Alternatively, you can create a .env variable in the root, and add this key.
+As .env is already added to .gitignore file, it ensures that your API key is not git tracked or shared publicly by mistake.
+Double check this to be safe.

 4.  **Install ChromeDriver:**
     Selenium requires ChromeDriver to control Chrome.